 Cornelia Carr purchased the land for 346 Beacon from Charles W. Amory on July 10, 1882.
 It was the eastern half of a 50 foot wide lot he had purchased from the Boston and Roxbury Mill Corporation on January 26, 1881.

-346 Beacon was completed by the 1883-1884 winter season, when the Carrs made it their home.
+By the 1883-1884 winter season, Lucien and Cornelia (Crow) Carr had made 346 Beacon their home.
 They previously had lived at 299 Marlborough.
 They also maintained a home, The Ledge, in Bar Harbor.

 During the 1886-1887 winter season, the Carrs were living elsewhere and 346 Beacon was the home of attorney Solomon Lincoln and his wife, Ellen B. (Hayden) Lincoln.
 They previously had lived at 241 Boylston.
 They also maintained a home in Petersham, Massachusetts.
 By the next season, they were living at the Hotel Brunswick (southeast corner of Boylston and Clarendon).